 It is a more complex form, requiring real training methods to master.
 In fact, it might even require attending a few classes.
 The biggest challenge with accrual is that it requires a little guesswork.
 After all, you are operating based on when money should exchange hands, rather than the moment when it does.

-When you first start your business and report your first tax return, you have to choose either cash or accrual accounting.
+When you first start your business and report your first tax return, you have to specify if you are using either cash or accrual accounting methods.
 So when should you choose cash and when should you choose accrual?
 Well, it depends on several factors.

 Typically, accrual is chosen as an accounting method based on when you receive your income and when you pay your bills.
 With accrual, you can defer when you receive payments and record your expenses when they are due.